MarshallMoorman/CertBox/README.md

   - Improved error handling in `MainWindowViewModel` by adding validation for invalid keystore paths and file access issues, with user-friendly error messages.
   - Introduced a `ViewState` class to manage UI state (`IsErrorPaneVisible`, `IsDeepSearchRunning`, `ErrorMessage`), fixing binding issues for the error pane and deep search progress bar/cancel button.
   - Fixed an `"Uninitialized keystore"` error during import by resetting the keystore state in `CertificateService` and clearing `SelectedFilePath` when loading fails.
+- **JDK Path Configuration**:
+  - Automatically detects the JDK path by searching common locations on each platform (e.g., `/Library/Java/JavaVirtualMachines` on macOS, `/usr/lib/jvm` on Linux, `C:\Program Files\Java` on Windows).
+  - Allows users to manually configure the JDK path via a settings button, storing it in `user_config.json` as `JdkPath`.
+  - Automatically searches for a `cacerts` file in the JDK’s `lib/security` directory after the JDK path is set, adding it to the list of keystores.
+  - Displays an error message at startup if no JDK path is configured, prompting the user to set it via the settings button.

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/MarshallMoorman/CertBox.git`